 Throughout the region, estuarine and coastal waters receive a wide range of contaminants from anthropogenic sources, notably 1) human pathogens, 2) toxic organic compounds such as hydrocarbons and pesticides, 3) inorganic chemicals such as elemental mercury (Hg), and 4) substances of emerging concern such as pharmaceuticals and personal care products (PCPP).
 Sources of these contaminants are diverse, but are primarily related to industrial and sewage discharges and stormwater and nonpoint source runoff.
 Human pathogens are associated with the fecal wastes of homeotherms (e.g. humans, livestock, birds, dogs, cats), and are primarily delivered as stormwater and nonpoint sources from coastal watersheds.
 Fecal borne human pathogens cause gastro-intestinal disease in swimmers at coastal beaches and consumers of contaminated shellfish.
 Toxic organic compounds are pervasive in the estuarine and marine environment.
 Petroleum hydrocarbons are leaked or spilled on the land, or transported via the atmosphere from combustion of fossil fuels (e.g., polynuclear aromatic hydrocarbons (PAH)), are broadcast across the land (e.g., pesticides), or are legacies of past discharge and disposal such as polychlorinated biphenyls (PCB), and find their way into runoff or are deposited directly onto estuarine and coastal waters.
 Many are associated with marine sediments that can be redistributed by resuspension during storms or by disposal of dredged materials.
 Inorganic chemicals, primarily heavy metals follow many of the same pathways as toxic organic compounds.
-Mercurv is a widespread concern because is delivered via atmospheric deposition and from coastal watersheds, in addition to legacy point sources.
+Mercury is a widespread concern because is delivered via atmospheric deposition and from coastal watersheds, in addition to legacy point sources.
 When Hq is microbially transformed into its methylated form (MeHq) in estuarine and marine environments it bioaccumulates in marine food webs, leading to human health risks from fish consumption.
 Contaminants derived from PCPPs are primarily delivered via estuarine and ocean outfalls of wastewater treatment facility (WWTF) effluent, although groundwater from septic systems may be another important pathway in some areas.
-PPCPs are viewed as an emerging rather than as an established issue, but merits exploratory monitoring to determine the level of risk to humans in addition to their documented systemic effects on wildlife from endocrine disruption.
-The biological activity of all of these pollutants is likely to be increased with climate-driven increases in temperature.
-Without adequate planning and management, their concentrations in estuarine and coastal waters will likely increase with human population densities in coastal watersheds.
+PPCPs are viewed as an n.b.
+Dissolved refers to samples that are filtered through GF/F (or equivalent) filters before analysis.
+Total nitrogen (or phosphorus) refers to unfitered samples.
+Particulate nitrogen (or phosphorus or carbon) refers to samples collected on filters which are then analyzed.